-The School of Accounting and Information Systems is authorized to make the requested changes to the coursework required to complete the accounting major within the Bachelor of Business Administration.
-Furthermore, the new track in Management Accounting and Analytics (CMA) within the Bachelor of Business Administration is approved.
+The School of Accounting and Information Systems is requesting approval of the changes to the coursework required to complete the accounting major within the Bachelor of Business Administration.
+Furthermore, we request approval of a new track in Management Accounting and Analytics (CMA) within the Bachelor of Business Administration.